Adm-Irf/Explore-Penang/README.md

 ---

-## 🚀 How to use / preview locally

-If you clone this repo and want to preview locally:

-1. Clone the repo.
-2. Open `index.html` in a web browser (no server needed — since it’s static).
-3. If using custom JS or linking pages, ensure relative paths are correct so navigation and assets load properly.

-Because the site is purely static HTML/CSS/JS, you don’t need to install anything extra or run build tools.

----

 ## 💬 Credits / Notes

 - Built and maintained by **“adm-irf”**.
 - Inspired by best practices for static site hosting: clean file structure, semantic HTML/CSS, minimal dependencies, and GitHub Pages deployment.
-The idea of using GitHub Pages for portfolios or personal sites is a simple yet powerful way to host a site for free. :contentReference[oaicite:1]{index=1}
+The idea of using GitHub Pages for portfolios or personal sites is a simple yet powerful way to host a site for free.
 - If you find bugs, want to suggest features, or want to fork it for yourself — feel free to do so.

 ---